IBM/SalesEnablement-test-repo/docs/VMWaaS/VMwaaS-st/Provisioning.md

-The following module guides Business Partners and IBM sellers through the process of provisioning **VMware as a Service (VMwaaS)** with the IBM Cloud portal.
+The following module guides Business Partners and IBM sellers through the process of provisioning **VMware as a Service (VMwaaS) ** *single-tenant* with the IBM Cloud portal.
 Extra context on parameters and options is provided illustrating the value of features to users along with links to extra reference material.

 #
 # Click-Thru demonstration